henryhyu/testrepo/README.md

 Basic App Logic/Structure Explanation: ie. Making sure text boxes are not empty, check boxes are checked, radio buttons are clicked.
 Making sure buttons go to the right activity, error handling, etc. making sure works on multiple android devices, etc.

+## Lab 07 (Pre 500 Points README.md Old)
+Progress and Point Breakdown:

+Downloaded Android Studio.
+Familiarized with Java files vs. XML files.

+Configured Android Manifest file.
+Familiarized with Layouts, Listeners, Widgets, etc.

+Created 3 Activities:

+1) Welcome Screen in which it prompts the user to enter their name.
+After pressing enter, their name will show up as a welcome message.
+There is a button that directs the user to the next screen.

+2) Calculator Screen in which it is a simple calculator application with Addition, Subtraction, Multiplication, Division.
+There is a button that directs the user to the next screen.

+3) Quiz Intro Screen that prompts the user for what they would like to be quizzed on.
+We still need to figure out how to make sure the display looks the same on different devices.
+On smaller screen simulators there is some overlap in the text.
+It works on an andorid device properly (HTC ONE M8).

+4) Quiz Activity which tests the users knowledge of numeric conversions (still in progress, only does Decimal to Binary)